rcrews/docs-website/runtime/7.1.1/howto-governance.md

     url: atlas-securing/index.html
     description: >-
       Configure Atlas' authentication and authorization through Cloudera Manager and using access policies in Apache Ranger.
+With CDP Cloud, authentication is configured for you using Free IPA; you'll still want to review and customize Atlas policies in Ranger to meet your organization's requirements.

   - title: Migrating Data from Cloudera Navigator to Atlas
     url: atlas-migrating-from-navigator/index.html
     description: >-
-      When upgrading from CDH to CDP, you can choose to move your Navigator Data Management metadata into Atlas.
+      When upgrading a cluster from CDH to CDP, you can choose to move your Navigator Data Management metadata into Atlas.

 ---